ifElseCode/projectBlog/README.md

 # Git Workflow

+## 1. Pull master branch
+To make sure you're working with the latest code, ensure you've got the latest code in the master branch.
+To do this, type `git pull origin master` while on the master branch.
+Only then should you create you own branch.

+## 2. Create Your Branch
+After pulling the latest code, you'll want to branch off master.
+To do so, type `git checkout -b feature/myBranch`.
+That will create a branch titled "feature/myBranch" and will checkout it out for you.
+Now you're ready to make changes to the code without effecting the master.

-## 1. Commit changes to my branch and push
+## 3. Commit changes to my branch and push

-## 2. Checkout master and then pull master
+## 4. Checkout master and then pull master

-## 3. Checkout my branch, merge master into my branch and resolve any conflicts.
+## 5. Checkout my branch, merge master into my branch and resolve any conflicts.
 Then push my branch again

-## 4. Open a pull request between my branch and master (there should be no conflicts)
+## 6. Open a pull request between my branch and master (there should be no conflicts)

-## 5. Checkout staging, then pull staging
+## 7. Checkout staging, then pull staging

-## 6. Merge my branch into staging
+## 8. Merge my branch into staging

-## 7. Push staging
+## 9. Push staging

-## 8. If Overlords are happy with staging, then complete the pull request between my branch and master
+## 10. If Overlords are happy with staging, then complete the pull request between my branch and master